-- 17. (1) A person shall not be qualified for election as a councillor if- - (a) he is, under any law in force in Zambia, adjuged or otherwise declared to be of unsound mind; - (b) he is under sentence of death imposed on him by any court in Zambia or a sentence of imprisonment, by whatever name called, imposed on him by such a court or substituted by competent authority for some other sentence imposed on him by such a court; - (c) he is an undischarged bankrupt, having been adjudged or otherwise declared bankrupt under any law in force in Zambia, or has made a composition or arrangement with his creditors and has not paid his debts in full;
+- (1) A person shall not be qualified for election as a councillor if he- - (a) is, under any law in force in Zambia, adjudged or declared to be of unsound mind; - (b) is under sentence of death imposed on him by any court in Zambia or a sentence of imprisonment has been imposed on him by that court or is substituted by a competent authority for some other sentence imposed on him by that court; - (c) is an undischarged bankrupt, adjudged or declared bankrupt under any law in force in Zambia, or has made a composition or arrangement with his creditors and has not paid his debts in full; - (d) is an officer or an employee of a council; - (e) has on the day, for nomination or of election to the council, not paid the rate, charge or tax due to the council or to any other Local Authority and has been notified; or - (f) is an election officer. - (2) No person convicted of corrupt practices or illegal practices by a court of law after an election petition under this Act, shall be qualified to be nominated for election as a councillor for a period of five years from the date of that conviction. - (3) In this section, the reference to a sentence or imprison-ment includes a sentence or imprisonment which is suspended or a sentence of imprisonment imposed in default of payment of a fine.